Breaking News from AWS re:Invent

 • The query range and retention period are each marked with an annotation line.
 Hovering over the line shows an explanation.

-• If the retention period is, for example, 21 days, the user will be able to see that limit on the time series widget, and selecting an older 7-day time query within those 21 days will still return results.
+• If the retention period is, for example, 21 days, the user can see that limit on the time series widget, and selecting an older 7-day time query within those 21 days will still return results.

 View & Modify a Custom Dashboard